 Repair Cafe Ashford restored this porcelain figurine, for an ex-jockey and his family.
 The tail and ear had broken off and were damaged.
 After some reattaching, reinforcing and camouflage finishing, this horse is back to his racing glory days.

-Due to popular demand The Repair Cafe now operates every Wednesday.
+Due to popular demand and the goodwill of volunteers The Repair Cafe now operates every Tuesday and Wednesday.

 Time: 13.00 – 16.00 (to avoid the school run) in the workshop.